jonHuffman/TinyJSON/README.md

 		"wearingGlasses" : false
 	}
 ```

 #### ExcludeAttribute
-will skip encoding or decoding this member.
-Only useful on public fields.
+`Exlude` will skip encoding or decoding this member.
+Only has an effect on public fields since private fields and properties are not encoded by default.
 ```csharp
 	public class Person
 	{